forksnd/anbernic-h700-fw-comparing/README.md

 - Has a lot of customization options
 - Multilingual
 ### Cons:
-- Has ramdom freezing issues
+- Has ramdom freezing, sleep and suspend issues
 - Longer boot times
 - No USB OTG supoort
 - No HDMI support